 Determining the current state of scientific evidence

-BAuA's project "Mental Health in the Working World", which began in early 2014, was completed in May 2017 with the submission of its final report.
+The Federal Institute for Occupational Safety and Health's (BAuA) project "Mental Health in the Working World", which began in early 2014, was completed in May 2017 with the submission of its final report.
 The goal of the research project was to advance the level of knowledge surrounding working conditions relating to mental health in the world of work, to assess the transferability of the available knowledge to changing working conditions, and to identify knowledge gaps relating to mental load factors, mental load constellations and their impact on the individual.
-In addition, the available knowledge of work design and the existing research deficits were also identified.
+In addition, available knowledge of work design and existing research deficits were also identified.

 In the "Mental Health in the Working World" project, scoping reviews were prepared for more than 20 working condition factors, which were assigned to four subject areas: "work tasks", "leadership and organisation", "working time" and "technical factors".